brob/algolia-issue-search/README.md

-# Create or Update Algolia Index Record

-A GitHub action to add or update a record in an Algolia index.
+A GitHub action to get "related" Issues from an Algolia Index.

 ## Usage